ml-and-ds-papers-on-the-go/andre-ye.github.io/history/winter/reading-responses/rr4/now-we-can-begin.md

   - Birth control is as important as equal pay.
 - *Motherhood endowment* should be given to keep mothers free; if raising children is a service to society, they should be entitled to adequate economic reward.

-> It will be time enough then to consider whether she has a soul.
+> "It will be time enough then to consider whether she has a soul."

 <br>